User-friendly introduction to PAC-Bayes bounds: PAC-Bayes Bound on Aggregation of Predictors and Weighted Majority Vote

-For any $\lambda>0$, for any $\varepsilon\in(0,1)$,
+For any $\lambda>0$, for any $\delta\in(0,1)$,

-\end{cor} That is, in the case of a convex loss function, like the quadratic loss or the hinge loss, PAC-Bayes bounds also provide bounds on the risk of aggregated predictors.
+\end{corollary} That is, in the case of a convex loss function, like the quadratic loss or the hinge loss, PAC-Bayes bounds also provide bounds on the risk of aggregated predictors.